X

 Winterizing your boat means preparing it to endure freezing temperatures while in storage.
 This involves draining water, adding antifreeze to prevent freezing, and using special oils to protect various internal components.
 It also includes cleaning, covering, and storing your boat in a way that shields it from the elements.
 Each of these steps prevents damage to the engine, plumbing, and hull during cold months on the hard.
 By following a thorough winterization process, you can save yourself from costly repairs when the boat is back in the water.

-What Happens if a Boat Is Not Winterized?
+What Happens if You Don’t Winterize Your Boat

 Failing to winterize your boat can result in severe damage.
 Water left in the engine or plumbing systems can freeze, expanding and cracking pipes, hoses, and even the engine block.
 Corrosion and rust may also form on parts of the engine, leading to decreased performance or total failure.
 Additionally, fuel can deteriorate and clog your system.
 A boat that’s not winterized properly could require thousands of dollars in repairs, and in extreme cases, you might need to replace major components.